aammd/MS_computational_ecology_opinion/compecol.md

 refinement of statistical models [see @WarFos14 for an excellent overview] and "numerical" approaches [@LegLeg98] based on multivariate statistics.
-These models are able to *explain* data, but very rarely do they give rise to new predictions.
+These models are able to *explain* data, but very rarely do they give rise to new predictions -- despite it being a very clear priority even if we "simply" seek to further our understanding @HouMcK17.
 Computational ecology can fill this niche; at the cost of a higher degree of abstraction, its integration of data and generative models (*i.e.* models that, given rules, will generate new data) can be helpful to initiate the investigation of questions that have not received (or perhaps cannot receive) extensive empirical treatment, or for which usual statistical approaches fall short.

 In a thought-provoking essay, @Mar17 suggests that *all biology is computational biology* -- the rationale behind this bold statement being that integrating